- Video surveillance can protect your business from theft, intrusion, fire, flood or burglary.

 Digital Video Recorders vs. Network Video Recorders

-All of the cameras in a given system require a central video recorder in order to transmit and archive the footage they are capturing.
+All security cameras in a given system require a central video recorder to transmit and archive the footage they are capturing.
 DVRs evolved from the older VCR models, while NVRs represent the next step in the evolution of video recording technology.

-Resolution of recordings
+Resolution of Recordings

-The NVR eliminates these problems, because it is instead connected directly to a network.
+The NVR eliminates these problems because it is connected directly to a network.
 IP cameras that are connected to the same network, usually by way of a PoE switch, are then able to transmit footage to the NVR.
 Systems based around an NVR are much easier to scale up than DVR systems, simply because they can accept a new camera once it is added to the network.
 In the worst case, all that would be required is an additional PoE switch.

 Hybrid Video Recorders